michaelnisi/manger-http/README.md

 Connection: keep-alive
 ```

-All endpoints return JSON and optionally provide gzip encoding.
+All endpoints respond with JSON payloads and are offering gzip encoding.

 ### Types